The Teacher Training

 Because you love yoga and want to share its gifts.
 Trainees have joined our training programs for a wide variety of reasons.
 Whether it’s to teach in studios, schools, corporate or outreach settings, or just to advance your own practice, Yoga District’s diverse program helps meet trainees’ needs in a supportive environment.

 Yoga District’s down-to-earth teacher training faculty includes exceptional yoga teachers who have been practicing, teaching and living yoga for years.
 The faculty guides trainees to take hold of the teachings in a more academic yet hands-on, experiential format.
 This equips trainees with the skills needed to safely advance their own practice and sensitively share yoga with a variety of communities.
-Aside from one primary director, each training also features a variety of experienced teachers who lead portions of the curriculum, sharing their personal yoga teaching experience, philosophy and style.
-Students benefit from a wide range of expert skills, approaches, and techniques, as well as yoga styles, including Astanga, Sivananda, Therapeutic Yoga, Trauma-Sensitive Yoga, Dharma, Vinyasa Flow, Power, Anusara, Prana Flow, Prenatal, and Restorative.
-Among the many presenters, the faculty includes:
+Each training features a small group of experienced teachers who each lead portions of the curriculum, sharing their personal yoga teaching experience, philosophy and style.
+Students benefit from a wide range of expert skills, approaches, and techniques, as well as yoga styles, including Ashtanga, Therapeutic Yoga, Trauma-Sensitive Yoga, Dharma, Vinyasa Flow, Power, Prana Flow, Prenatal, and Restorative.
+Among the many presenters, the faculty may include:

 * These sessions require additional hours for homework and off-site assignments, in addition to the training days and hours listed above.
 For more information on homework and assignments, please review our curriculum description.
 Please note that all dates, times and requirements are subject to change.
-Graduation will be considered once all assignments are complete, rather than date of last lecture.
+Graduation will be considered once all assignments are complete and approved, rather than date of last lecture.

 Yoga District’s Washington DC yoga teacher trainings are held at Yoga District studios.
 All studios are metro accessible, and carpooling can easily be arranged.

-Yoga District’s Outer Banks, NC yoga teacher trainings are held in no-fuss beautiful environments, everywhere from an Eco-Resort in Belize to oceanfront beach houses in the Outer Banks, NC.
-Accommodations and food are included.
+Yoga District’s retreat-setting yoga teacher trainings are held in no-fuss beautiful environments, everywhere from an Eco-Resort in Belize to oceanfront beach houses in the Outer Banks, NC to the Sivananda Ashram in the Bahamas.

 Many trainees and students comment on Yoga District’s community-vibe that’s focused on learning and sharing in a non-competitive environment.
-While focusing on acceptance, the Yoga District teacher training helps trainees move beyond comfort and discomfort, challenging themselves to make progress in their practice, personal development, and teaching.
+While focusing on acceptance, the Yoga District teacher training helps trainees move beyond comfort and discomfort, challenging themselves to make transformational progress in their practice, personal development, and teaching.
 Essential to our mission to make yoga’s teachings accessible to all is the ability of our graduates to immediately share yoga with any community of their choosing.
 That Yoga District hires mostly graduates from its training and has been voted best yoga studio in DC for years speaks to the quality of our program and our dedication to it.

 Yoga District’s transformational yoga teacher training is made affordable by our nonprofit mission to make yoga and mindfulness accessible to all.